Adriatic Highway

 The route builds like a symphony.
 From Rijeka, the road passes through Senj — a walled medieval town with a fierce pirate history — before opening out along empty karst cliffs.
 Zadar offers the world-famous Sea Organ, a marble staircase that converts wave energy into hauntingly beautiful music, and the Sun Salutation, a solar-powered light installation by architect Nikola Bašić. Šibenik marks the gateway to Dalmatia proper; its UNESCO-listed Cathedral of St James was built entirely from local stone.
 Trogir — another UNESCO Old Town set on a tiny island — is connected to the mainland by just two bridges and feels entirely outside of time.
 Then Split and the jaw-dropping Diocletian's Palace: a Roman emperor's retirement villa turned living city where 3,000 people still live inside third-century walls.
 South of Split the Makarska Riviera offers the best beaches on the entire coast, shaded by the vertical cliffs of the Biokovo massif.
 Finally, the 2022 Pelješac Bridge — at 2.4 kilometres one of the longest bridge structures in this part of Europe — carries you over the sea to the Pelješac Peninsula before the last stretch to Dubrovnik.

-For a VW T3 or similar low-power classic van, the D8 is remarkably friendly.
+For a classic or low-power campervan, the D8 is remarkably friendly.
 The road is almost entirely flat or gently rolling — only a handful of short coastal climbs demand a gear change.
 There are petrol stations in every major town, campsites with sea views every few kilometres in summer, and ferry connections to the islands if you want to extend the adventure.
 The one serious caveat is traffic in July and August: the Adriatic Highway becomes a slow-moving procession of tourist vehicles, and Dubrovnik's access roads grind to a halt daily.
 Plan your driving for early mornings or arrive in late June or September when the road is quieter and the sea is still warm.

 Frequently Asked Questions